roboticsleeds/ur5controller/README.md

 if those topics are not being published.
 This is a defensive mechanism to avoid `IsDone()` method of the end-effector gripper returning false and blocking the program execution.
 For more discussion, see [here](https://stackoverflow.com/questions/49552755/openrave-controllerbase-is-blocking-at-the-isdone-method-and-never-returns/49552756#49552756)

+## Development Progress
+- The following features are under development:
+  - Robot methods `open_gripper()` and `close_gripper()` are not yet implemented.
+    You can though use the `set_gripper_openning(value)` where value is between 0 and 255 to operate the two finger gripper.
+  - Robotiq Three Finger Gripper.
+Is planned to be developed soon.

 ## Contributors
 UR5 OpenRAVE controller was developed by the Robotics Lab in the School of